 It doesn’t take long before she falls asleep.

 ‘What was that?
 Where am I?’
 She looks around her and slowly recalls the last day’s events.
-Her back is aching, and she’s starting to feel the beginnings of a migraine.
+Her back is aching, and she’s beginning to feel the early stages of a migraine.
 ‘Oh, I must have fallen asleep after all…’

-Laboriously she sits up, stretching her aching back, before struggling to her feet, rolling her head from side to side to loosen her muscles a little.
+Laboriously she stretches her aching back, before struggling to her feet and rolling her head from side to side to loosen her muscles a little.

 Crouching low, she bends aside a branch to get a better view.
 Enthralled she watches how Granny hardly has the time to pull out her wand before the monster attacks.